-Case Studies are real-world examples of how ethnographic and aligned approaches are used to address a specific product, service, project, or organizational issue.
+Go to EPIC2018 Case Study Sessions // Case Studies are real-world examples of how ethnographic and aligned approaches are used to address a specific product, service, project, or organizational issue.
 They come from business, not-for-profit, and public-sector contexts.
 Given this year’s theme, EPIC 2018 will feature case studies from ethnographers solving problems in a human-centered way, from data scientists finding new ways to operationalize and/or contextualize data, and from practitioners using multiple methods to apply a humanistic approach wherever it is needed.
 Read more about EPIC case studies here and here.
-Case study proposals will be accepted January 30–March 30.
-To be notified when our call for participation opens, please join our email list.
 Case Studies are published in the open access journal EPIC Proceedings within EPIC’s online library and by Wiley-Blackwell.
 Here’s Sue Faulkner (Intel) presenting a case study at EPIC2017:

-PechaKucha (pronounced: “peh-cha-ku-cha”) presentations are captivating performances of 20 image-rich slides that show for 20 seconds each.
+Go to EPIC2018 PechaKucha Sessions // PechaKucha (pronounced: “peh-cha-ku-cha”) presentations are captivating performances of 20 image-rich slides that show for 20 seconds each.
 They convey insights and questions that are unique and profound—offering some of the most memorable moments of the conference for EPIC attendees.
-PechaKucha proposals will be accepted January 30–March 30.
-To be notified when our call for participation opens, please join our email list.
-For a taste of these stirring presentations, check out Paul Ratliff’s PechaKucha:
+EPIC Members can watch PechaKuchas from past conferences on demand in our video library.
+For a taste of these stirring presentations, check out this PechaKucha presentation by Paul Ratliff:

-Tutorials offer attendees the opportunity to expand their knowledge, skills and techniques by learning from experts in our community.
+Go to the EPIC2018 Tutorials Program // Tutorials offer attendees the opportunity to expand their knowledge, skills and techniques by learning from experts in our community.
 Formats range from lecture and demonstration to hands-on exercises and activities.
 This year, EPIC will offer an expanded lineup of tutorials to help newcomers to ethnography ramp up on key skills, and to help seasoned practitioners try out experimental methods.
 Tutorials are limited to around 20 participants each, open only to EPIC2018 attendees, and require separate registration.
-EPIC Members can access videos from selected tutorials.
+EPIC Members can access videos from selected tutorials on demand.